-When emerging from bankruptcy, pre-bankruptcy company stock, along with unvested equity awards held by employees, generally have no value.
+When emerging from bankruptcy equity awards held by employees pre-bankruptcy generally have no value.
 Lack of meaningful equity ownership in the go-forward entity, coupled with an uncertain company future, lead to difficulties retaining and motivating key executives post-emergence.
 Consequently, emergence equity grants (sometimes referred to as a Management Incentive Plan (MIP)) are a way to ensure that companies retain motivated personnel who are vital to a successful post-emergence entity.